-Large explosion shakes Hezbollah stronghold in south Beirut
+Hezbollah: Israeli drone falls, another explodes over Beirut

 BEIRUT (AP) — A Hezbollah official said Sunday that an Israeli drone went down over the Lebanese capital of Beirut and another exploded in the air, amid regional tensions between Israel and Iran.

 Residents of the Iranian-backed group’s stronghold in southern Beirut reported one large explosion that shook the area early Sunday, triggering a fire.
-They said the nature of the blast in the Moawwad neighborhood was not immediately clear, but said it ighty have been caused by an Israeli drone that went down in the area amid Israeli air activity in neighboring Syria.
+They said the nature of the blast in the Moawwad neighborhood was not immediately clear, but said it may have been caused by an Israeli drone that went down in the area amid Israeli air activity in neighboring Syria.

 They said they heard an aircraft flying just before the blast and reported later that the Iranian-backed Hezbollah group sealed off the area.
 The blast occurred near the militant group’s media office in the Moawwad district.

 The Hezbollah official spoke to The Associated Press on condition of anonymity as the person was not authorized to speak on the record to journalists.
 No details were immediately available.
+Journalists on the scene were not allowed to film or take pictures.
+One building appeared to be slightly damaged where the drone went down.
+A man was seen taking away metal parts in a white plastic bag that he said contained parts of the aircraft that went down.

-Israeli warplanes fly over Lebanon regularly and have struck inside neighboring Syria from Lebanese airspace on numerous occasions.
+Israeli warplanes regularly violate Lebanese airspace and have struck inside neighboring Syria from Lebanon on numerous occasions.

 A few hours earlier, late Saturday, the Israeli military attacked targets near Syria’s capital of Damascus in what it said was a successful effort to thwart an imminent Iranian drone strike on Israel, stepping up an already heightened campaign against Iranian military activity in the region.